 But in this article, we are going to introduce you.
 From the 11 smallest birds in the world.
 Many of these birds are so small that they can even make their home on your palm.
 So let’s go into the world of these cute birds.

 Average 10 cm, 10 grams

 Golden-headed Cisticola is also known as “Bright-capped Cisticola”.
 These birds are found in 13 Asian countries and Australia.
-The average length of the Golden-headed Cisticola is about 10 cm and their weight ranges from about 6 to 10 grams.
+The average length of the Golden-headed Cisticola is about 10 cm and its weight ranges from about 6 to 10 grams.

-The interesting thing is that they have been awarded the name of the best tailor of all birds because they have mastered in making a wonderful nest by threading leaves and grass straws with a spider web.
+The interesting thing is that they have been awarded the name of the best tailor of all birds because they have mastered making a wonderful nest by threading leaves and grass straws with a spider web.
 Generally, they prefer to make their shelter around the grasslands.

 These golden-headed birds are omnivores.
 Their diet includes small slugs and insects.
 Let us tell you that a similar weaver bird is found in India, which we know by the name of Baya.
-Although the size is slightly larger than the Golden-headed Cisticola, but when it comes to making beautiful nests, our Baya is also no less than anyone.
+Although the size is slightly larger than the Golden-headed Cisticola, when it comes to making beautiful nests, our Baya is also no less than anyone.

 10. Crimson Chat

 Average 10 cm, 11 grams